China–Hungary relations

-China–Hungary relations refers to the bilateral relations between the People's Republic of China (PRC) and Hungary.
-Relations between the two countries were established in 1869 and Hungary recognized the PRC on October 3, 1949.
+The People's Republic of China and Hungary (at the time, the Hungarian People's Republic) established diplomatic relations in October 1949.

 The PRC has an embassy in Budapest.
 Hungary has an embassy in Beijing and consulates-general in Chongqing, Guangzhou, Hong Kong and Shanghai.
 In addition, Hungary also has an unofficial diplomatic outpost for the Taiwan-related interests in the form of the Hungarian Trade Office in Taipei while the ROC has the Taipei Representative Office in Hungary in Budapest.

 Relations have been generally positive, especially under Hungarian prime minister Viktor Orbán.
+In 2017, the two countries declared their relationship a comprehensive strategic partnership.